Turquoise water and small islands in Chalk Sound

 Kayak and Paddleboard Rentals

-If you are visiting and would like to kayak in Chalk Sound, a few options are available.
+If you are visiting the Turks and Caicos Islands and would like to kayak in Chalk Sound, there are a few options available.
 Las Brisas Restaurant (part of Neptune Villas) is the only business located in Chalk Sound offering kayak rentals, with rates by the hour.
-Reservations recommended.
-Most of the vacation villas on the water in Chalk Sound offer complimentary kayak use for guests.
-If you prefer to have a guided tour, arrangements can be made through the local eco-tour business Big Blue Collective.
+Reservations are recommended.